Assasinphoenix/pyqt5-tutorial/toolbar.rst

 =======
 Example
 =======
-Below is an example of an Toolbar:
+Below is an example of a Toolbar:

 .. literalinclude:: _examples/toolbar.py